Important Information About Your TV Service Due to Satellite Sun Outages

 When do they occur?

-This spring, sun outages are expected to occur between February 28 and March 8 during the
+This fall, sun outages are expected to occur between October 4 and October 12, 2013 during the

 See a full schedule of sun outages by date, time and network.